 Once we were inside her flat, things got easier.
 I closed the door behind us and she immediately sat down on the wooden floor and told me her feet hurt.
 I helped her take off her shoes and then pulled her up, before walking her round the room, pointing out the framed photos on her wall and asking if she recognized the people in them.
 "That's me!" she said cheerily.
 "And that's George!"
 This helped a lot.

 In the space of a few minutes the dynamic of our relationship had shifted from one of me as her would-be attacker to a bizarrely paternal thing.
 As her boyfriend, both of these were a little odd, but at least with the latter she was no longer afraid.
 For the rest of the night we watched TV together while I waited for the woman I loved to return.

 About three hours into the episode, I could see a few faint glimmers of her personality reappearing.
-She recognised a favourite character and a grin spread across her face.
+She recognized a favorite character and a grin spread across her face.
 A little while later I asked if she knew who I was.
 "I know you," she said.
 "I love you."
 It meant a lot to hear those words.

 When we finally got into bed that night she fell asleep instantly, emotionally and physically exhausted.
-She'd wake up with no memory of what had happened, and wouldn't want to know.
-I lay awake a little while and wondered if there's anything more terrifying than the human mind.
+She'd wake up with no memory of what had happened and wouldn't want to know.
+I lay awake a little while and wondered whether there's anything more terrifying than the human mind.

 I doubt there is.